mark-hoy/tiny-m-build/README.md

 I'd like to use a small direct hot end instead of the standard Voron V0 Boden so that it will easily print flexable material.
 In addition, I really like the two position hinged TopHat by hartk1213

-First off, there is a very active Discord channel for VoronDesign.
-The users are really helpful and friendly which for a home build
-3d printer is a huge win.
+There is a very active Discord channel for VoronDesign.
+The users are really helpful and friendly which for a home build 3d printer is a huge win.

 Voron V0 - https://vorondesign.com/voron0